Monday, 23 June 2014

 We were not very impressed with what they had to eat – soup, then a grey stew, then a square of something pink and wobbly – but we need not have worried.
 Our food was quite different, and proved to be one of the best meals of our whole walk.

-We began with our customary shared salad, augmented with bread, and wine from a bottle (house wine was not served in the evenings at this superior establishment).
+We began with our customary shared salad, augmented with bread, plus wine from a bottle (house wine was not served in the evenings at this superior establishment).